Jason Lowe (footballer): Blackburn Rovers

 Ahead of the 2014–15 season, Lowe said he was targeting more goals, but Rovers' shortage of defenders through injury meant he reverted to the right-back position, and then injury intervened.
 A stress fracture in his foot kept him out for several months, and a week after his return to the side, he suffered a recurrence of the injury during a 2–0 win over Charlton Athletic on 20 December.
-He came back into the team apparently fully fit a month later, producing what Bowyer dubbed a terrific performance against Wigan Athletic on 17 January 2015, but the injury recurred yet again in mid-February and Lowe underwent surgery that kept him out for the rest of the season.
-Four appearances into the 2015–16 season his foot let him down yet again and he had another operation.
+He came back into the team fully fit a month later, producing what Bowyer dubbed a terrific performance against Wigan Athletic on 17 January 2015, but the injury recurred yet again in mid-February.
+Lowe underwent surgery that kept him out for the rest of the season.
+Four appearances into the 2015–16 season his foot let him down yet again.
+He had another operation.
 Having spent six months on the sidelines, Lowe returned to action with the reserve side to regain his match fitness.
-He returned to the first team on 9 April in the starting eleven for a goalless draw away to Wolverhampton Wanderers, and started four of the remaining five matches.
+He returned to the first-team on 9 April in the starting eleven for a goalless draw away to Wolverhampton Wanderers, and started four of the remaining five matches.

 After Grant Hanley left the club, Lowe was appointed captain for the 2016–17 season.
 The team struggled, and he himself had disciplinary issues: he received his tenth yellow card – his fifth in six appearances – on 17 December, so by the end of the year had missed three matches through suspension.
 As the season progressed, Rovers' form dipped and they settled in the relegation zone.
 In the penultimate match of the season, against Aston Villa, Lowe supplied the cross for Danny Graham's winning goal; the result left survival in their own hands.
 On the final day, Rovers won 3–1 at Brentford, but other results went against them and they were relegated to League One.
 Lowe was one of eight players released.
-In a farewell message, he thanked staff and supporters who had helped him "grow as a man and a player" over 13 years with the club, and said that Blackburn Rovers would always have a special place in his heart.
+In a farewell message, he thanked staff and supporters who had helped him "grow as a man and a player" over 13 years with the club and said that Blackburn Rovers would always have a special place in his heart.
+During his time at the club he was named the club's first Player Ambassador by Blackburn Rovers Community Trust.

 Birmingham City

 Lowe signed a one-year contract with Championship club Birmingham City on 31 August 2017.
 He was one of six debutants in the starting eleven for Birmingham's next fixture, away to Norwich City; he played 78 minutes and was yellow-carded in the first half as his team lost 1–0.
-After just two minutes of his home debut a week later, Lowe injured a hamstring – the fifth such injury sustained by Birmingham players in the first few weeks of the season.
+After just two minutes of his home debut a week later at St Andrew's, Lowe injured a hamstring – the fifth such injury sustained by Birmingham players in the first few weeks of the season.
+Having been a last-minute squad addition by manager Harry Redknapp, he found himself frozen out under Redknapp's successor Steve Cotterill, and then only featured twice under Garry Monk.
 He was released by Birmingham at the end of the 2017–18 season.